cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-SPOT-HELIOS CMP MAINTENANCE-EN.md

 The solution key points are as follows:
 * functional architecture of software components
-* maintenance of skills, component test environments over a very long period
+* maintaining skills and component testing environments over a very long period